xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 # Broader usability
-We have also made DeepNVMe more broadly usable by removing existing restrictions concerning hardware environments and I/O operations, as explained below.
+We have increased the usage scenarios of DeepNVMe by removing restrictions regarding hardware environments and I/O operations, as explained below.

 ## CPU-Only environments
 Although GPUs (and similar accelerators) dominate DL, CPUs are still used in important machine learning (ML) workloads such as recommendation systems.
 However, DeepNVMe was previously unusable in CPU-only environments.
 This was because DeepNVMe relied on `torch.pin_memory()` for page-locked CPU tensors, whereas `torch.pin_memory()` does not work in the CPU versions of `torch` as illustrated below.